Handshake for Students & Alums

 What is Handshake?

-Handshake is a Tufts platform for connecting students to internships, jobs, and career events.
+Handshake is a Tufts platform for connecting students and alums to internships, jobs, and career events.
 With Handshake, you will have the opportunity to:

 - Discover and apply for jobs, internships, volunteer opportunities and more

 - Send and receive messages from employers that may want to hire you